Updated on August 14, 2021

 If you sense your customers yearning for a direct return on their referrals, differ discounts.
 This can vary with the number of leads they bring to your store.

-After all, remember that it is expensive to acquire a new customer than retaining an existing one.
+After all, remember that it is expensive to acquire a new customer than to retain an existing one.
 So, think of it this way - the money you lose on discounts can be made up with the leads you convert.

 4. Hold Seasonal Campaigns